LectureScribe Logo

 4. Use tags and folders: Organize notes by class, topic, and exam.
 You'll thank yourself during finals week.

-5. Combine tools strategically: Use LectureScribe for transcription and study guides, then export to Notion for overall organization.
+5. Combine tools strategically: Use LectureScribe for transcription and study guides, Quizlet for shared flashcard sets, and Notion for overall organization.

 6. Don't just record and forget: Actively engage during lectures.
 Recording should supplement learning, not replace it.